JetBrains/phpstorm-stubs/CONTRIBUTING.md

 # Contribution process
-Your help is most appreciated, and improves experience for everyone, but **we are legally obliged to get a contributor license agreement for any change**.
-Please send a photo of signed [Contributor agreement] PDF - mention you github account name there - to contribute@jetbrains.com so we'll be able to include your contribution into the product and redistribute to other users.
+Thank you, your help is most appreciated, and improves experience for everyone!
+Please follow the guidelines to keep it simpler for both sides.

 # Notes on content
 Please link pull request/commit messages to [YT] issue and back if such issue exists.